Human viruses in water: Aggregation

-Aggregation is the one of the most known methods for the survival of viruses.
+Aggregation is one of the most known methods for the survival of viruses.
 In a liquid environment, viruses tend to form a clump (aggregation).
 This aggregation result in a reduced rate of virus inactivation promptly showing that viral particles that do not aggregate are more easily destroyed.
 It has also been proven that aggregation may form spontaneously or may result by nucleation on particles of water.

 Virus removal from water

 Water that is intended for drinking should go through some treatment to reduce pathogenic viral and bacterial concentrations.
 As the density of the human population has increased the incidence of sewage contamination of water has increased as well, thus the risk to humans from pathogenic viruses will increase if precautions are not taken.

 Scientific studies suggest that the most common viruses found are caliciviruses, astroviruses and enteric viruses.
 Laboratories are still looking for improved methods to detect these pathogenic viruses.
 Reducing the amount of viruses in drinking water is accomplished by various treatments that are typically part of drinking water treatment systems in developed countries.

 Water purification of surface water (water from lakes, rivers, or reservoirs) typically utilizes four treatment stages: coagulation and flocculation, sedimentation, filtration, and disinfection.
 The first three stages remove mainly dirt and larger particles, although filtration does reduce the number of viruses and bacteria in the water the number of pathogens present after filtration is still considered too high for drinking water.
 Purification of water from underground aquifers, called ground water, may skip some of these steps as ground water tends to have fewer contaminants than surface water.
 The last step, disinfection, is primarily responsible for the reduction of pathogenic viruses to safe levels in all drinking water sources.
 The most common disinfectants used are chlorine and chloramine.
 Ozone and UV light can also be used to treat large volumes of water to remove pathogens.

 In an article published in 2010, it was determined that nanoparticles of silver could significantly inactivate the activity of some water viruses.
 When 5.4 ml of the nanoparticles of silver was added to a water virus, its activity decreased by 4log.